American Airlines passenger service agents reject unionization

 The worker group includes airport agents and reservations representatives.
 They are the only employee group at American not unionized.

-American Airlines parent AMR Corp AAMRQ.PK, which has about 80,000 non-management workers, is weighing merging with rival US Airways Group LCC.N versus exiting Chapter 11 bankruptcy protection as a standalone company.
+American Airlines parent AMR Corp, which has about 80,000 non-management workers, is weighing merging with rival US Airways Group versus exiting Chapter 11 bankruptcy protection as a standalone company.

 In a statement, the CWA union said it will keep working to give agents a voice.